 Those who are able to master the drums will never have a problem finding work, as drummers are high in demand for all types of bands as well as in different symphonies around the world.

 You are never too old or too young to start playing the drums.
-If it’s your child interested in playing the drums, this is definitely when you want to look into that soundproof room!
+If it’s your child interested in playing the drums, this is definitely when you want to look into a soundproof room!

 Like many of the other instruments on this list, the drums are buildable.
 Not necessarily to other instruments, but you can start your child off with one snare drum then add to their drum kit as they get better and better at playing the drums.